bwl21/zupfmanager/README.md

 ### Recent Improvements

 - **Enhanced Project Configuration Modal**: Improved layout with 80% viewport coverage, centered positioning, and expandable textarea for better JSON editing experience
+- **Consistent Button Spacing**: Implemented uniform button spacing across all components using `gap-4` and explicit margins to ensure buttons never touch each other

 ## Installation
 # Installation - This section describes how to install the Zupfmanager.